 How to Dose and use Seachem Flourish Excel:

-Seachem’s use of ‘capful’ in their instructions is difficult for nano aquarist.
+Seachem’s use of ‘capful’ in their instructions is challenging for nano aquarist.
 The dosing for very small tanks is best measured using more accurate methods.
 I utilize drops as measurement for dosing in a Fluval Spec V.

 For use in my Spec V, I put in 10 drops every morning before I go to work.
 Quick and easy, and the results in plant growth and algae control are well worth it!